 Visit Oliveira Square (Largo da Oliveira)

-In 1870, the olive tree was removed from the square against the will of the people and although in 1985 another olive tree was placed, it no longer took the same effect that the previous tree had had in the square for centuries.
+In 1870, the olive tree was removed from the square against the people’s will, and although, in 1985, another olive tree was placed, it no longer took the same effect that the previous tree had had in the square for centuries.

 Church of Our Lady of Oliveira

 This church is as old as Guimaraes Castle.
 In addition, Guimaraes was an important center of passage on the way to Santiago.